-- You can demonstrate that you have a business continuity plan which is reviewed regularly. - You have a documented conflict of interest policy and procedure which makes clear the process to identify and respond to conflicts, as well as details of how a disclosure of conflict can be made.
-You have an active process for managing actual, potential or perceived conflicts of interest. - You internally promote a culture of disclosure and ensure that governing persons have access to contemporary information about the appropriate management of conflicts of interest. - Where you offer training or assessment to students aged under 18, you: - have procedures in place to monitor and address risks to their safety and wellbeing, which are specific to this cohort - ensure prospective employees are cleared to work with children. - You can demonstrate how your approach is consistent with the National Principles for Child Safe Organisations - for example through your child safety and wellbeing policy, child safe code of conduct or a charter of commitment to the safety and wellbeing of young people. - You regularly review your risk management approach and tools and have these reviews externally validated periodically as risk profiles change.
+- You can demonstrate how governing persons are involved in reviewing the financial plan and are regularly informed about the financial position and forecasts of the RTO, including how the position impacts the delivery of training and assessment in accordance with the Standards. - You can demonstrate that you have a business continuity plan which is reviewed regularly. - You have a documented conflict of interest policy and procedure which makes clear the process to identify and respond to conflicts, as well as details of how a disclosure of conflict can be made.
+You have an active process for managing actual, potential or perceived conflicts of interest. - You internally promote a culture of disclosure and ensure that governing persons have access to contemporary information about the appropriate management of conflicts of interest. - Where you offer training or assessment to students aged under 18, you: - have procedures in place to monitor and address risks to their safety and wellbeing, which are specific to this cohort - ensure all relevant employees, including those of third parties who are delivering to students under 18 years, are cleared to work with children - can demonstrate how your approach is consistent with the National Principles for Child Safe Organisations - for example through your child safety and wellbeing policy, child safe code of conduct or a charter of commitment to the safety and wellbeing of young people. - You regularly review your risk management approach and tools and have these reviews externally validated periodically as risk profiles change.